Deputy Sheriff Selection Process

 - Must live in Vanderburgh County, Indiana or a contiguous Indiana County.
 If not, must agree to relocate to Vanderburgh County Indiana or a contiguous Indiana County within six (6) months after employment as a deputy sheriff.
 (Not being a Vanderburgh County resident may preclude deputies from being assigned a take-home car or certain specialty assignments.)

 - Attend and successfully complete a basic law enforcement training course approved by the Indiana Law Enforcement Training Board and our Field Training Program during your first year, if hired.
-(The standards established by the LETB are subject to change.
-Regardless, the standards established by the LETB prevail.
+The standards established by the LETB are subject to change.
 More may be found by going to the LETB web site.

 - Meet and successfully pass all academic, practical, physical training and retention requirements of the Vanderburgh County Sheriff’s Office and the Indiana Law Enforcement Training Board